edsonportosilva/OptiCommPy/README.md

   - *Mutual information* (MI).
   - *Generalized mutual information* (GMI).
   - *Normalized generalized mutual information* (NGMI).
-* Vizualization of constellations and eyediagrams.
+* Vizualization of the spectrum of electrical/optical signals, signal constellations and eyediagrams.

 ## How can I contribute?